Collaborative Transformation of Entry-Level Courses

 - University of Texas at San Antonio

 Supported by a grant from the National Science Foundation, this project implements and evaluates a model to promote improved STEM education at seven research universities.
 It builds on the Carl Wieman Science Education Initiative at UBC and CU in which STEM Education experts (postdoctoral scholars) are embedded in departments to collaborate with faculty on course transformation to enhance student learning.
-TRESTLE test whether we can propagate change through a smaller infusion of resources and expertise (few experts in a given department) by building communities of scholars around course transformation to amplify the effects of the embedded experts.
+TRESTLE is testing whether we can propagate change through a smaller infusion of resources and expertise (fewer experts in a given department) by building communities of scholars around course transformation to amplify the effects of the embedded experts.
 Each institution is testing a model with three core components, with local adaptations:

 - Embed experts in departments to catalyze and support course transformation

 - Build intellectual communities around course transformation, within and across departments, and across universities (the TRESTLE network)